-Following on from the highly successful 2017 conference, Our Automotive Heritage, get ready for the 3rd annual conference of Automotive Historians Australia (AHA) this August!
-With its combination of academic, enthusiast and social gatherings centring around Melbourne, this is one event not to be missed.
+Following on from the highly successful 2017 conference, Our Automotive Heritage, the 3rd annual conference of Automotive Historians Australia (AHA) took place in August 2018.
+With its combination of academic, enthusiast and social gatherings centring around Melbourne, this event was not to be missed.

-Hosted by the Australian Centre for Architectural History, Urban and Cultural Heritage, and Melbourne School of Design at the University of Melbourne the exciting conference program includes:
+Hosted by the Australian Centre for Architectural History, Urban and Cultural Heritage, and Melbourne School of Design at the University of Melbourne the exciting conference program included:

 RACV Harley Tarrant Cocktail Party: RACV City Club in Melbourne, night of the 10th August

 Third Ron Tauranac Lecture: Historian Graeme Davison, author of Car Wars, 11th August

 Conference paper sessions, enthusiast presentations, and AHA Annual General Meeting: University of Melbourne, 11th to 12th August